vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-iam-with-terraform.md

 In this notes we will write a very small terraform code where we will provision an IAM with access to write and read into a specific S3 bucket.
 The result of this operation will be also the retrieval of the keys above so that we can use them in our apps for programmatic access.

+## Github Code

+Full code available on [`https://github.com/vvasylkovskyi/vvasylkovskyi-infra/tree/vv-iam-v5`](https://github.com/vvasylkovskyi/vvasylkovskyi-infra/tree/vv-iam-v5).
+You can clone that and apply the infra yourself, all you need to do is to modify the variables for your domain.

 ## Provisioning IAM for S3 access

 Let's write terraform to provision `iam`: